urfdvw/voyager-pad/example settings/driving game/readme.md

 replace the 'settings.json' in 'CIRCUITPY' drive with the one in this folder to try out.

 # Driving Game
-This is mainly an example of Gamepad.
+This is an example of Gamepad.

 ## Layers
 Layer -1